The Story in Sebastiao Salgado’s workers

 Salgado’s work is usually in black and white.
 He doesn’t seem to pay attention to the role of color in telling stories.
 The best improvement to expect from them is the slight bronzing during printing.
 Although the photos may not be strikingly attractive, they retain their feel and depth.
 Even after viewing the originals, you will still associate the bronzed ones with more reality and authenticity.

 Salgado used the best quality and technology in printing the photos.
 They are excellent thanks to the depth of the black color and rich tonal variations.
 For wider subjects, there are foldout pages.
 Workers is an impressive collection that catches the attention of everyone.
-Even for those people who are not keen on photojournalism, the story told in this book is irresistible to follow by most people.
+Even for those not keen on photojournalism, the story told in this book is irresistible to follow by most people.

 Sebastiao’s images of the world’s underprivileged stand in tribute to the state of mortals.
 The pictures in his work express dignity bestowed on neglected and isolated people.
-These are mainly the indigenous people who live in South America, to the refugees stricken by famine in the Sahel.
+These are mainly the indigenous people who live in South America to the refugees stricken by famine in the Sahel.
 The work exposes and upholds a persistent spirit of working men and women striving to survive against the odds around them.

 Conclusion